khanahmedm/PostgreSQL/PostgreSQL-exercises.md

 		facid in (1,5);
 ```

+7. #### Classify results into buckets
-7. How can you produce a list of facilities, with each labelled as 'cheap' or 'expensive' depending on if their monthly maintenance cost is more than $100?
+How can you produce a list of facilities, with each labelled as 'cheap' or 'expensive' depending on if their monthly maintenance cost is more than $100?
 Return the name and monthly maintenance of the facilities in question.
 ```sql
 select name,
 	case when (monthlymaintenance > 100) then